 -I Didn’t Plan Ahead: I’ve talked many times before on this blog about the importance of having a content calendar for your blog.
 It makes the world of difference between a photo-heavy, content-light post that was clearly thrown together at the last minute, versus an evergreen post that is jam packed with information and will be shared again and again on social media because of its value.

 Not only did failing to plan ahead hurt my blog’s traffic and income, it also hurt me!
 I constantly felt like I was burnt out and out of ideas, and I constantly felt like I was behind.
-Now I plan my content calendar, including emails to my list, one month in advance, and try to have everything written at least one week in advance.
+Now I plan my content calendar, including emails to my list, far in advance, and try to have everything written at least four weeks in advance.

--I Didn’t Establish Priorities: So, I love to binge-watch Netflix.
-It’s not rare to find my lounging on the couch rewatching a show I’ve already watched.
+-I Didn’t Establish Priorities: So, I love to watch TV, whether it be reruns of my favorite show or a new show on Netflix.
 And a lot of the time, there’s nothing I’d rather be doing.
-But sometimes I remind myself that to me, my blog is more important than Netflix.
+But sometimes I remind myself that to me, my blog is more important.
 And every episode of Gilmore Girls I watch is roughly 42 fewer minutes I have to work on my blog.
 I still do this a lot, though I’m getting better at it.

 Establishing priorities in advance is a great way to avoid wasting time on things that aren’t important to you, then regretting it later.
 We all have the same 24 hours in a day.
 Establishing priorities can help us to divide that time up properly.
 And I can tell you I still kick myself when I think of the amount of time I’ve spent on things that aren’t remotely a priority for me!